 At least one member must have prior experience with the audit process of a public company.
 Ideally, members of the committee will:

-- i.)
-Be financially literate, i.e. able to read and analyze financial statements; - ii.)
-Have an inquiring attitude, objectivity and sound judgment; - iii.)
-Fully understand Arch's business and be prepared to take the necessary instruction and to review the necessary material to deepen that knowledge and understanding.
+- a) be financially literate, i.e. able to read and analyze financial statements; - b) have an inquiring attitude, objectivity and sound judgment; - c) fully understand Arch's business and be prepared to take the necessary instruction and to review the necessary material to deepen that knowledge and understanding;

-3.3 Appointments and Removal of Members of the Committee
+3.3 Appointment and Removal of Members of the Committee